 8. Encourage mentorship and peer support

-Peer support networks allow employees at similar levels to share experiences, advice, and support, creating a sense of mutual respect.
+Peer support networks allow employees at similar levels to share experiences, advice, and support, creating a sense of mutual respect and building workplace connection.
 It helps employees feel more motivated and connected to their organization.
-Implementing an effective mentorship program involves careful planning, clear objectives, and structured support for mentors and mentees.
+Implementing professional mentoring programs involves careful planning, clear objectives, and structured support for mentors and mentees.

 Here are guidelines to ensure the success of team networking and peer mentorship programs: